dlange98/XamarinAppCenterDemo/MOBILE.md

 The structure of the Android project has a few changes and additions to the generated code.

-- `MainActivity.cs` contians the following code for authentication:
+- `MainActivity.cs` contains the following code that is need for the authentication mechanism:

   ```
   protected override void OnActivityResult(int requestCode, Result resultCode, Intent data)